vistec-AI/Thai-NNER/README.md

 First, download the necessary resources (models, datasets, and pre-trained language models) from [here](https://drive.google.com/drive/folders/1Dy-360iZ9hIA-xA0yizSwmpM8sx6rrjJ?usp=share_link) and use the `convert_model2use.py` script to prepare it.

-> **Note**: We withhold the test set for [the Bangkok AI Hack 2023 event](https://linktr.ee/BangkokAIHack2023).
-We will upload the test set again after the hackathon is over.

 ```
 python convert_model2use.py -i 0906_214036/checkpoint.pth -o model.pth
 ```